 An ethnography project will be carried out and reported on by each student.
-Initial project proposals will be submitted at the beginning of class on Thursday.
+Initial project proposals will be submitted by end of day Monday May 13.
 The assignment will be further discussed in class with specific criteria for the outcomes of the project.
 It is expected that the target cultural group for each ethnography project will neither be the student's home culture, nor that of European descent western Canada.
 The project must seek to either answer a specific question with a specific culture or involved participant observation or ethnographic interview on a specific facet of culture within an ethnic group.
 It is expected that students will do their research within the Calgary region, although it is not restricted to this region.
 Final projects must be completed and submitted no later than